nhtlongcs/VinBigData-Abnormalities-Detection/preprocess/readme.md

 Resized dataset: https://www.kaggle.com/c/vinbigdata-chest-xray-abnormalities-detection/discussion/207955

-Currently we have two formats: COCO and YOLO.

 Method for removing overlapping bounding boxes: NMS or WBF.

+Then we split into k-folds (k = 5).

+Finally, we convert into one of two formats: COCO and YOLO.